G. C. Cameron: Solo artist

-The Temptations, 2003–2007
+The Temptations (2003–2007)

 G.C.
 Cameron left the group in June 2007 to focus on his solo career.

-2008 to Present
+2008–present

 On Saturday, May 17, 2008, Cameron made a special guest appearance at a benefit concert for Hold on to Education Foundation Inc. in Cherry Hill which is in South Jersey.
 He received proclamations from New Jersey State Senator Diane Allen; and Jacqueline Jennings, mayor of Willingboro, New Jersey with Councilman Eddie Campbell Jr. of Willingboro.
 Cherry Hill High School West a cappella vocal group Men of Note and Ms. Marilyn Marshall paid tribute to Cameron in honor of his contribution to American popular music and his dedication to youth education.
 In late 2008, he appeared on the PBS special Love Train: The Sound of Philadelphia, singing The Spinners' hit "The Rubberband Man".

 In 2008, G.C.
 Cameron began working with reggae band Dub Nation on their album Rising Force For Change.
 Released in early 2012, the album features reggae renditions of his hits "It's A Shame" and "It's So Hard to Say Goodbye to Yesterday" in addition to a collection of new songs.
 In 2009, Cameron released the album Enticed Ecstasy.